What You’re Made of Matters

 Lower All-Cause Mortality

 Muscle is the primary storage site for glucose.
-A 2017 study in Diabetes Care found that each 10% increase in skeletal muscle index reduced insulin resistance by 11% and cut the risk of type 2 diabetes by 12%.Cardiovascular Protection
+Each 10% increase in skeletal muscle index reduced insulin resistance by 11% and cut the risk of type 2 diabetes by 12%.Cardiovascular Protection

 Muscle supports healthy cholesterol, blood pressure, and vascular function.
-A 2018 JACC: Heart Failure study showed a 25% lower risk of cardiovascular events in those with higher muscle mass.Bone Density & Fall Prevention
+Research has shown a 25% lower risk of cardiovascular events in those with higher muscle mass.Bone Density & Fall Prevention

 Muscle strengthens bone and stabilizes joints.
 Resistance training reduces fracture and fall risk by over 30%, especially in older adults.